 Being the Church

 Recently, Hilary and I had the privilege of going to Nicaragua and meeting Paula, one of the kids we sponsor.
-What a powerful experience to see firsthand what our $38 a month is doing in the lives of so many kids and specifically with Paula and her family.
+What a powerful experience to see firsthand what our monthly contribution is doing in the lives of so many kids and specifically with Paula and her family.